Peterpiotr/siguren-documentation/docs/source/ms-system/ms-controls/ms-control-cabinet.rst

 =============================
-MotoSuiveur® Control Cabinet
+MS Control Cabinet
 =============================

-MotoSuiveur® Control Cabinet (MSCC) is built according to the configuration of the MS control diagram.
+MS Control Cabinet (MSCC) is built according to the configuration of the MS control diagram.

 Description
 =============